reachlocal/liger/api/app.json.md

 ### Appearance

 This sets a number of colors in your app.
-This so you can theme the Liger pieces to work well with your app.
+This so you can theme the LigerMobile pieces to work well with your app.
 All the colors are specified the same way as [CSS colors](http://www.w3.org/Style/CSS/) are.
 All to improve the familiarty for those of you arriving from a strict HTML background.

 You can skip any and all values (they all have defaults) and some override others so be careful.